Pachamama Kakao is pure raw ceremonial cacao

 Feel more relaxed, nourished, warm inside and happy.

-I find cacao a wonderful safe, healthy and yet fun option firstly for relaxing, and chilling out by myself!
+Cacao is a wonderful safe, healthy and yet fun option firstly for relaxing, and chilling out by yourself!
 But equally brilliant for meditation, connecting with friends, raising the vibe, going into ceremony, and yes even for parties!

-Likewise, it's adaptability makes it perfect as a drink when I'm working from home while I regularly enjoy a cup before I go for a walk in nature and or do some outdoor healing work.
-I love the warm and uplifting feeling following a cup of ceremonial cacao.
+Likewise, it’s adaptability makes it perfect as a drink when working from home or before you go for a walk in nature and or do some outdoor healing work.
+You’ll love the warm and uplifting feeling following a cup of ceremonial cacao.

 Make your own!

 Can be made with water or plant based milk or combination.